SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 -------------------------------------------------------------------------------

 * Share files with your colleagues on SDUCloud: :ref:`storage`
+* Modify you avatar to your likings: :ref:`avatar`
 * Take a peek behind the curtains and learn about the internals of SDUCloud:
   :ref:`technical-overview`